 It was pretty easy to facilitate discussion when our group started off with just 10 participants, but it’s amazing what a difference 5 more kids makes now that our group has expanded to 15!
 Here are some strategies I use:

 I have a variety of attention getters in my pocket (e.g. “If you can hear my voice, clap twice” or doing a countdown).
 I always let the kids know which attention getters to expect when we start our book club discussion.

 Music to Manage Transitions

 I play a song from one of the LEGO® movies at the beginning when it’s time to come to the carpet area for our book talk, and also at the end when it’s time to clean up.

 Have you ever heard of the speaking stick?
 This trick comes from my teacher days.
-Only the person holding the stick (or in this case, a special minifigure) is allowed to speak and everyone else listens.
+Only the person holding the stick (or in this case, the special brick) is allowed to speak and everyone else listens.
 In theory. 😆 I let the kids chose who to hand off the minifigure to next and only intervene if necessary.

 Turn and Talk/Think Pair Share